Agriculture

 Addressing this crucial need, the UW-Madison Division of Extension Dairy Program built the “Dairy Workers Training Modules.”
 These modules were specifically tailored to equip dairy workers with the essential skills for optimizing their performance on the farm.
 Presently, two modules have been successfully developed: “Milking Skills” and “Reproductive Skills,” both of which aim to enhance and refine the capabilities of dairy workers.

-AGRICULTURE EVENTS calendar of events
+AGRICULTURE EVENTS CALENDAR

 Childcare and Farm Survey